hasgeek/events/_fifthelephant_events/2018-math-for-data-science.md

 layout: workshop
 title: "Math for Data Science"
 subtitle: Deal with math at your role as data science dev by intuitive understanding of the concepts
-datelocation: "28 July 2018, Bangalore"
+datelocation: "28 July 2018, IKP Eden, Bangalore"
 city: Bangalore
 start_time: 2018-07-28
 end_time: 2018-07-28